unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 #### Step 2 : Inserting The Caldera Forms Shortcode

-Insert a form’s shortcode by clicking on the **Caldera Forms** icon in the WordPress text editor and then select a form from the list.
+Insert a formâ€™s shortcode by clicking on the **Caldera Forms** icon in the WordPress text editor and then select a form from the list.

 Under the **Options** section, you can choose to have your form display with a modal (pop-up) window and to do this, check the box beside **Set As Modal.**
 Modal setting configuration has 3 options:

-*   Open Modal Trigger Type – This allows you to choose the element that triggers the Modal.
+*   Open Modal Trigger Type â€“ This allows you to choose the element that triggers the Modal.
 Select either **Link** or **Button.**
-*   Open Modal Text – This is the text that appears in either the Link or Button.
+*   Open Modal Text â€“ This is the text that appears in either the Link or Button.
-*   Modal Width – This allows you set the width of your Modal window.
+*   Modal Width â€“ This allows you set the width of your Modal window.

 Once you have selected a form and configure the options, click on **Insert Form.**